leapwallet/cosmos-node-setup/docs/operating.md

 Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain
 ```

-then you must restore the node via a backup.
-If you don't have a backup, then you'll have to run the command `junod unsafe-reset-all` which will wipe the DB causing you to have to restart the entire syncing process.
+then you must run `junod unsafe-reset-all` which will wipe the DB.
+This error only has the potential to surface when initially setting up the node, and not after the node has been downloading blocks, upgrading, etc.

 ## Peers